michael-j-cho/flower-pytorch-android-client/README.md

 ![enter image description here](https://i.ibb.co/gJBRBvX/Screenshot-2021-07-12-233945.png)

 After your server instance is up and running, SSH into your server.
-Also, make note of your server IP address.
+Also, make note of your <strong>public server IP address</strong>.
 We will need the IP for setting up the client on Android.
 Make sure python3 and pip3 are installed.
 Then, install the Flower python package.

     $ sudo apt update
     $ sudo apt install python3 python3-pip -y